Abigail Morris (musician)

-Abigail Mary Eliza Kemp Morris (born 19 October 1999) is an English musician who is the lead singer for the indie rock band The Last Dinner Party.
+Abigail Mary Eliza Kemp Morris (born 19 October 1999) is an English musician and the lead vocalist for the indie rock band the Last Dinner Party.

 Early life

-Abigail Mary Eliza Kemp Morris was born on 19 October 1999, in London, England.
-Morris grew up in London and attended the boarding school, Bedales School, in Hampshire.
+Abigail Mary Eliza Kemp Morris was born on 19 October 1999 in London, England.
+Morris grew up in London and attended boarding school at Bedales School in Hampshire.
 She then went on to study English at King's College London in 2019.

-From a young age, she knew that she wanted to be a musician, and began writing music from the age of thirteen.
+Morris has been writing music since the age of thirteen.

 Career

-In 2018, Morris began releasing music on the streaming service, SoundCloud under the name, "Amorina".
+In 2018, Morris began releasing music on SoundCloud under the name "Amorina".
 Her streams also included an early demo of the future Prelude to Ecstasy track titled "Mirror".

 In 2019, during Freshers' Week at King's College London, Morris met fellow students Lizzie Mayland and Georgia Davies.
 Together, they decided to start a band.
-Subsequently, after being introduced to Emily Roberts and Aurora Nishevci, this led to the formation of indie rock band, The Last Dinner Party.
+After being introduced to Emily Roberts and Aurora Nishevci, the group formed the indie rock band The Last Dinner Party.
 After a series of pub performances, the band performed their first gig at the George Tavern in London in November 2021, with Morris as the lead vocalist.
-Morris has cited Florence + the Machine, David Bowie, Queen, as some of their inspirations.
+Morris has cited Florence + the Machine, David Bowie, and Queen as some of her inspirations.

-In addition to being a songwriter and lead vocalist for The Last Dinner Party, Morris' other credits include providing backing vocals for the British art punk band, HMLTD's second album, The Worm.
-She features on BC Camplight's 2025 single "Two Legged Dog" from his seventh album, A Sober Conversation.
+In addition to her work with The Last Dinner Party, Morris' other credits include providing backing vocals for HMLTD's second album, The Worm (2023).
+In 2025, she featured on BC Camplight's 2025 single "Two Legged Dog" from his seventh album, A Sober Conversation; the following year, she collaborated with Lucia & the Best Boys on their single "Big Romance".